0xrajneesh/Syslog-Log-Analysis-on-Linux-Server/README.md

 - A Linux machine (preferably Ubuntu)

 ## Lab Set-up and Tools
-- Ubuntu 20.04 or later (or any Linux distribution with syslog configured)
+- [Ubuntu 22.04](https://releases.ubuntu.com/jammy/) or later (or any Linux distribution with syslog configured)
 - Access to syslog files (typically located in `/var/log/`)

 ## Exercises